RomelTorres/alpha_vantage/README.md

 ## TODOs:
 * The integration tests are not being run at the moment within travis, gotta fix them to run.
+* Add test for csv calls as well.
+* Add tests for incompatible parameter raise errors.

 ## Star if you like it.
 If you like or use this project, consider showing your support by staring it.